-You are about to find out POWERFUL information on Facebook demographics, age ranges, and other audience insights.
-You’d find emphasis placed on different age groups, age categories, and ranges –with the potential to overturn the way you market your business.
+You are about to find out powerful information on Facebook demographics, especially different age groups, age categories, and ranges – to overturn the way you reach the right Facebook target audience.

 Let’s begin with a simple question.